Exporting and importing agents

 You can fill these in during import or leave them empty and configure them later in the agent's tool settings.

-Encryption is handled entirely in your browser — the passphrase never leaves your device.
+Encryption runs entirely in your browser; the passphrase never leaves your device.

-- The bundle is encrypted using AES-256-GCM, a strong authenticated encryption standard.
+- The bundle is encrypted with AES-256-GCM, a strong authenticated encryption standard.

 - If you forget the passphrase, the bundle cannot be recovered.
-Make sure to store it securely.
+Store it securely.

 - Secrets are never exported.
-API keys, passwords, and credentials are stripped from the bundle automatically.
-Recipients will need to provide their own.
+API keys, passwords, and other credentials are removed from the bundle automatically.
+Anyone importing the agent must supply their own.

 - Cloud data source connections are not preserved across environments.
-When importing to a different organization, live connections to services like Google Drive or Confluence are not carried over.
-Only file-based content from those sources is included.
+When you import into a different organization, live connections to services such as Google Drive or Confluence are not carried over.
+Only file content from those sources is included.

 - Model substitution may occur.
-Always check that the AI model assigned after import is the one you want.
+Confirm that the language model assigned after import is the one you want.